prestidigitator/minetest-mod-luaconfig/README.txt

 errors will be generated if either or both files are missing.

-This mod allows simple Lua variable-based configuration settings that almost guarantee that you don't accidentally set global variables (you can if you REALLY try, but it's difficult).
+This mod allows simple Lua variable-based configuration settings that almost guarantee that you don't accidentally set global variables from the config files (you can if you REALLY try, but it's difficult).
 You'll have access to all variables defined from the config files using logic like:

    print(config.message);